rahulkumaran/sudocode/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)<br>
 [![Gitter](https://img.shields.io/gitter/room/:user/:repo.svg)](https://gitter.im/Ossprojects4dev/sudocode)<br>

 Sudocode, as the name suggests, is the supreme coding tool for everyone.
-Using sudocode, one actually need not learn how to code in C or C++.<br>
+Using sudocode, one actually need not to learn how to code in C or C++.<br>
 This particular tool helps you with converting your pseudocode to code.<br>
 All you need to do is follow some rules laid here and you'll be good to go.
 For now, this particular thing only converts pseudocode to C code.
 But I'll soon be expanding this to convert pseudocode to python and C++ code too.<br>